On vertex decomposable simplicial complexes and their Alexander duals

-In this section, we are going to recall some preliminaries which are needed in the sequel.
-We begin by definition of vertex decomposable simplicial complex.
-Vertex decomposability is introduced by Provan and Billera in \cite{Provan+Billera} in the pure case and extended to the non-pure case by Bj\"{o}rner and Wachs in \cite{BW} and \cite{BW2}.
+In this section, we recall some preliminaries which are needed in the sequel.
+We begin with definition of a vertex decomposable simplicial complex.
+To this aim, we need to recall the definition of the \textbf{link} and the \textbf{deletion} of a face in $\Delta$.
+For a simplicial complex $\Delta$ and $F\in \Delta$, the link of $F$ in $\Delta$ is defined as and the deletion of $F$ is the simplicial complex